Pharmacy Contraception Service (PCS)

 Pharmacy team training

 The whole pharmacy team can proactively promote this service.
 Teams should be briefed on the service and coached on how to best approach people about the service.
-A pharmacy team briefing and a guide on how to recruit people is available to assist pharmacy owners to engage and coach their team members.
+A pharmacy teambriefing on the service and a briefing providing top tips when providing the service is available to assist pharmacy owners to engage and coach their team members.

 Sign up to provide service

-Pharmacy owners must notify NHS England that they intend to provide the service by completion of an electronic registration through the NHSBSA’s MYS portal.
+Pharmacy owners who are not registered to provide the service must notify NHS England that they intend to provide the service by completion of an electronic registration through the NHSBSA’s MYS portal.

 NHS Profile Manager

-Details on how to do this are available on the NHS Profile Manager page of our website.
+Details on how to do this are available on our NHS Profile Manager webpage.

 Engagement with local GP practices, local sexual health clinics and/or PCN colleagues

-Pharmacy owners should identify the hours and/or days they will provide this service and confirm the availability of the service as part of local conversations with stakeholders if they intend to receive referrals.
+As oral EC provision is now part of the service, pharmacy owners must endeavour to provide this element of the service throughout the hours the pharmacy is open.
+For provision of OC elements of the service, the pharmacy owner can still identify the hours and/or days they will provide these elements of the service and confirm the availability of the various aspects of the service as part of local conversations with stakeholders if they intend to receive signposted referrals.

 Download the general practice and sexual health clinic letter / email service notification template (Microsoft Word)